mattofficeuk/AR6/README.md

 experiments_cmip6 = ['ssp119', 'ssp126', 'ssp245', 'ssp370', 'ssp585']
 ```

 Note: All scenario experiments also contain the historical data.
-Where there was an overlap between historical or scenario data for some reason, I chose the scenario data.
+Where there was an overlap between historical or scenario data for some reason, we chose the scenario data.
 For example, to plot the "historical" experiment in CMIP5, just plot the first ~150 years of the array.
 Reminder: Scenarios begin in 2005 for CMIP5 and 2015 for CMIP6.

 #### Ensemble members:
 These are the first 10 ensemble members r${ens_num}i1p1f1 in the respective experiments.
-Where "f1" was not available I have used "f2" or "f3" and so on.
+Where "f1" was not available we have used "f2" or "f3" and so on.

 #### Latitudes:
 26.5N (index 0) or 35N (index 1)